Ellemire/maui-project/docs/design/design.md

 Users: Players and Game hosts

-Context: Multiplatform app for a online version of card game with hidden identities
+Context: Multiplatform app for an online version of a card game with hidden identities

 Content: Game enviroment, Game state, Game rules, Game mechanics